onfido/onfido-ios-sdk/README.md

     switch error {
       case OnfidoFlowError.cameraPermission:
-        // It happens if the user denies permission to the sdk during the flow case OnfidoFlowError.failedToWriteToDisk:
+        // It happens if the user denies permission to the sdk during the flow case OnfidoFlowError.microphonePermission:
+        // It happens when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.motionUnsupported:
+        // It happens when the device does not support the Motion product and no fallback capture method has been configured case OnfidoFlowError.failedToWriteToDisk:
-        // It happens when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.microphonePermission:
+        // It happens when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.upload(let OnfidoApiError):
-        // It happens when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.upload(let OnfidoApiError):
         // It happens when the SDK receives an error from a API call see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information case OnfidoFlowError.exception(withError: let error, withMessage: let message):